JainSneha6/CustomerReviewAnalysis/README.md

 ## Project Structure

-- 📁 `frontend/`: Frontend codebase built with React.
+- 📁 `static/`: CSS for the html pages.
+- 📁 `templates/`: HTML pages for the frontend.
+- 📁 `app.py/`: Contains the flask code for backend.
+- 📁 `Reviews.ipynb/`: Notebook containing the algorithms and graphs for various models.
+- 📁 `Reviews.py/`: Contains OOPs concepts involved in our project.
+- 📁 `AD.csv/`: Dataset for our project.
+- 📁 `AD_cleaned.csv/`: Dataset after tokenization and lemmatization.
-- 📁 `backend/`: Backend codebase built with Flask and SQLAlchemy.
+- 📁 `sentiment_analysis_results.csv/`: Dataset with results.

 ## Getting Started

 To get started with SoulHouse, follow these steps:

-1. **Clone the repository**: git clone https://github.com/JainSneha6/SoulHouse.git
+1. **Clone the repository**: git clone https://github.com/JainSneha6/CustomerReviewAnalysis.git

-3. **Navigate to the project directory**: cd SoulHouse
+2. **Navigate to the project directory**: cd CustomerReviewAnalysis

-5. **Install frontend dependencies**:

-      - cd frontend
-      - npm install
-6. **Create a virtual environment for backend**:
+3. **Create a virtual environment**:

-      - cd backend
       - python3 -m venv venv

-8. **Activate the virtual environment**:
+4. **Activate the virtual environment**:

       - On Windows: venv\Scripts\activate
       - On macOS and Linux: source venv/bin/activate

-10. **Install backend dependencies**:
+5. **Install dependencies**:

+      - Flask
+      - nltk
+      - scikit-learn
+      - vaderSentiment
-      - cd ../backend
+      - pandas
-      - pip install flask, cors, sql_alchemy

-12. **Run the frontend server (runs on port 3000 by default)**:

-       - cd ../frontend
+      - numpy
-       - npm start
+      - matplotlib

-13. **Run the backend server (runs on port 5000 by default)**:
+6. **Run the backend server (runs on port 5000 by default)**:

-      - cd ../backend
-      - flask run
+      - python app.py

-14. **Open your web browser** and navigate to `http://localhost:3000` to access the SoulHouse application.
+7. **Open your web browser**

 ## Contributing